Best bike pumps 2025: Floor pumps and mini pumps for every occasion

 Reasons to avoid

-The follow-up to the successful Zefal Profil Max FP50, the semi-classic looking FP60 now features a sophisticated wooden handle to go with its high-pressure efficiency, which according to the brand should be around 174psi/ 12Bar.
+The follow-up to the successful Zefal Profil Max FP50, the semi-classic looking FP60 now features a sophisticated wooden handle to go with its high-pressure efficiency, which according to the brand, should be around 174psi/ 12Bar.

 With its Z-switch system, the French brand says it's easy to change from Presta to Schrader valves.
 In a break from its traditional-looking upper, the bottom half is more functional, featuring a gauge with a magnifying lens, to help make gauge readings significantly easier, although we're unsure what the bright red ring to highlight the gauge in general brings to form or function.

-The wide base and sensible chamber height will make this one of the best bike floor pumps for stability, especially when compared to the smaller, single-footed Lezyne Steel Travel Drive Track Pump, but will require a lot of storage space when not in use and is far from ideal for travel.
+The wide base and sensible chamber height will make this one of the best bike floor pumps for stability, especially when compared to the smaller, single-footed Lezyne Steel Travel Drive Track Pump, but it will require a lot of storage space when not in use and is far from ideal for travel.

 Best for workshop use